Knowledge-enhanced Agents for Interactive Text Games: Framework for Knowledge Injection in Text-based Game Agents

-\para{Historical Knowledge.} Historical knowledge is necessary for an AI agent to learn how to predict future steps based on a sequence of steps that it has taken previously.
-The historical knowledge could be in the form of all past actions picked by the model or the sequence of correct actions chosen by the model.
-Our analysis shows that preserving the past correct actions is a superior approach because it helps to reinforce successful strategies and prevent the model from repeating unsuccessful ones.
-Hence, we preserve the \textit{memory of previous correct actions} (MCA) taken by the agent as input for all our models.\\ \para{Affordance Knowledge.} Within the field of perceptual psychology, Gibson \cite{gibson1977theory} proposes affordances as a central tool through which living beings categorize their environment.
-Essentially, affordances are the set of possible actions given a particular environment.
-Within linguistics, it has been shown that affordances play a central role in understanding the meaning of sentences \cite{Attardo:2005, Kaschak:Glenberg:2000}.
-We expect that affordances can help the model learn better by providing information about the possible interactions with the objects around it.
+\textbf{Affordance Knowledge.} Essentially, affordances are the set of possible actions allowed in a particular state of the environment.
+Within the field of perceptual psychology, they are seen as a central tool through which living beings categorize their environment~\cite{gibson1977theory}.
+We expect that affordances can help models learn better by listing the possible interactions with the objects around them.
 Unlike historical knowledge, the environment does not provide the affordances, and they need to be retrieved from external sources.
-For this purpose, we use ConceptNet \cite{speer2017conceptnet} and obtain its \textit{capableOf} and \textit{usedFor} relations for the objects in a given IF game episode.\footnote{https://github.com/ease-crc/ease\_lexical\_resources} The obtained affordances were then aggregated with the original environment inputs.
+For this purpose, we use ConceptNet \cite{speer2017conceptnet} and obtain its \textit{capableOf} and \textit{usedFor} relations for the objects in a given IF game episode.\footnote{\url{https://github.com/ease-crc/ease\_lexical\_resources}} The obtained affordances are then aggregated with the original environment inputs.
 For the example in Figure~\ref{main}, we inject information that an apple affords being eaten, and a box can contain objects.